exaroth/liveboat/README.md

 - `article_index` `<rss_article_attribute>`

 If your urls file contains any of the above filters these will be ignored when generating the page.

-## Template development

-See [https://github.com/exaroth/liveboat/templates/README.md](https://github.com/exaroth/liveboat/tree/develop/templates) for details about developing your own template or modifying existing one.

 ## Acknowledgements
 - Team behind Newsboat/Newsbeuter RSS readers for making amazing app :)